1

 「秦欲攻魏重楚,則以南陽委於楚。 曰:『寡人固與韓且絕矣。 殘均陵,塞鄳阸,茍利於楚,寡人如自有之。』 魏棄與國而合於秦,因以塞鄳阸為楚罪。

-'Qin desired to attack Wei and strengthen Chu, so entrusted Nanyang to Chu.
-Saying: 'I certainly have already cut relations with Han.
-Damage Junling, block Dong'e.
-If it profits Chu, I will be like having it myself.'
-Wei abandoned its allied states and united with Qin, and thus made blocking Dong'e into Chu's crime.
+'Qin desired to attack Wei and strengthen Chu, so it entrusted Nanyang to Chu.
+It said: 'I certainly have already cut relations with Han.
+Attack Junling and block Dong'e.
+If this profits Chu, it will be as though I possessed it myself.
+Wei abandoned its allied states and united with Qin, and Qin thus made blocking Dong'e into Chu's crime.

 61